 Accordingly, Superman’s most singular trait is that of his dual personality.
 One part relates to his super-natural powers and the other to the profane reality of the everyday world; a yin and yang so to speak.
 The first symbolizes the ideals of individual freedom and power.
 A stark contrast to the limits imposed by the reality of everyday life as portrayed by the humble Clark Kent.
 Such a contrast between the super-natural powers of Superman and the ordinariness of Clark Kent depicts the essence of human spiritual ambiguity.
 Don’t we all at times live in a fantasy world but soon are awakened from our dreams and have to come down and live on earth like Clark Kent.

 When the Superman TV series first came out, the opening statements for the show were; Truth, Justice and the American Way.
-As Umberto Eco points out in his essay The Myth of Superman, the hero has an obsession with preserving the status quo.
-His idea of truth and justice is preserving law and order of the majority.
-He devotes all his energies to put the criminal element behind bars, especially if they violate private property.
+As Umberto Eco points out in his essay The Myth of Superman, the hero is not concerned with changing the status quo.
+His idea of truth and justice is preserving law and order.
+He devotes all his energies to put the criminal element behind bars.
 As Eco observes, Superman does not use his powers to change the social conditions that breed urban crime, poverty or homelessness.

 The biggest irony about Superman is that even with all his super-natural powers he could not help his creators fight the legal system.
 In 1947 Shuster and Siegel were tired of seeing other people making millions from their character.
 They went to court to regain the rights to their creation and cancel their contract.
 They also claimed $5 million in lost revenue.
 However, the court denied their claim to ownership of Superman.
 In the end the hero that is able to put the most dangerous criminals behind bars, making Metropolis a safer place for everybody, could do nothing against legal injustice.

 As the story reveals Superman lands in a corn field in the Midwest.
-His adopted parents are white, Anglo-Saxon and in all likelihood protestant (WASP).
+His adopted parents are white Anglo-Saxon.
 The question is, why the Midwest?
-He could very well have landed in a native, Jewish, Irish, Polish, Italian, or Chinese neighborhood in any of the US’ thriving big cities.
-The reason is that during the period in which Superman was popular, to be American meant to be white Anglo-American.
-The movies, the TV shows, the advertising promoted that ideal: the Marlboro Man.
-It is not surprising then that in the land of the immigrant all US presidents have been WASPs, the only exceptions being John F. Kennedy, he was Irish Catholic, and more recently Barack Obama.
+He could very well have landed in a native, Jewish, Irish, Polish, Italian, or Chinese neighborhood in any of the country’s thriving big cities.
+The reason is that during the period in which Superman became popular, the portrait of a model American was white and Anglo.
+The movies, the TV shows, the advertising promoted that ideal.